Which Of The Following Safety Guidelines Is Not Correct

 3. Dispose of All Chemical Waste in the Sink Drain

 This guideline is incorrect.
 While it may seem convenient to rinse chemicals down the drain, this practice is dangerous and environmentally harmful.
 Many chemicals, such as acids, bases, and solvents, can corrode pipes, contaminate water supplies, or react violently with other substances.
 Proper disposal involves using designated waste containers labeled for specific chemical types (e.g., “Acid Waste” or “Organic Solvents”).
-For example, pouring mercury or lead compounds down the drain poses severe health and environmental risks.
+Take this: pouring mercury or lead compounds down the drain poses severe health and environmental risks.

 4. Keep Emergency Exits Clear and Unobstructed at All Times